jitpack/jitpack.io/faq/_index.en.md

 **Change my repository to public but still got the message `No access token`**

 When JitPack detects a private repository it caches this result for 1 hour.
-So, after change your repository to public you still need to wait 1 hour to be able to access.
+So, after you change your repository to public you still need to wait 1 hour to be able to access it without authentication.

 [jitpack.io/issues/986](https://github.com/jitpack/jitpack.io/issues/986#issuecomment-265189883)